The Tudors

 Henry VIII

-The Palace was also site of some of the more notorious incidents in Henry VIII’s reign.
-Anne Boleyn was arrested here before being taken to the Tower of London for imprisonment and execution.
+Greenwich Palace was also site of some of the more notorious incidents in Henry VIII’s reign, including his famous jousting accident and the arrest of Anne Boleyn before being taken to the Tower of London for imprisonment and execution.

 Mary I